X-Ray Luminous Supernovae: Threats to Terrestrial Biospheres: Methods: Parameterizing X-Rays and Ozone Depletion

-The upshot of this is that the critical fluence value of 400 kJ/m$^2$ is also somewhat of a crude approximation.
-However, we have been careful to ensure this approximation is conservative so as to not overestimate the SN influence.
-More variables associated with the atmospheric chemistry would have to be considered for a more refined analysis.
-For example, the characteristically prolonged X-ray emission spectra for X-ray luminous SNe could alter the rate of ozone recovery, seeing as part of their fluence would arrive in the already ozone-depleted atmosphere.
-This could serve to magnify the harmful effects on the biosphere.
-Nevertheless, the increasing attenuation of the softer X-ray photons may limit the overall penetration of stratospheric ozone depletion, dampening their atmospheric effects and associated biological damage.
-These variables, however, are why the \citet{Ejzak2007} results are so useful, as their inputs closely align to the X-ray emission observed.
-One small caveat noted by the authors, is that for burst durations longer than $10^8 \ \rm s \approx 3 \ yr$, rainout begins to remove NO$_x$ compounds from the atmosphere, and thus negates any prolonged increase in ozone depletion.
-Many of the SN X-ray emissions we analyze have longer durations than 10$^8$ s, which would seem to indicate that more consideration is needed than simply finding their $E_{\rm X}$ value.
-However, for each SN analyzed, either all or the vast majority of their total energy output ($>$ 95$\%$), occurs well within this timeframe of 10$^8$ s, and therefore, effects such as rainout will not significantly alter our calculation of SN influence.
-In the future, an atmospheric model simulation that is specifically attuned to the associated energy inputs for SNe X-ray light curves would be needed to refine speculation any further.
-For our threat assessment conducted here, this approximation suffices.
+All considered, these variables are why the \citet{Ejzak2007} results are so useful, as they provide a general assessment, and their inputs closely align with the X-ray emission observed.
+One small caveat noted by the authors is that the direct relation between fluence and ozone depletion begins to weaken for burst durations longer than 10$^8$ s ($\approx$ 3 yr), as meteorological conditions (e.g. rainout) begin to remove NO$_x$ compounds from the atmosphere and thus dampen any prolonged increase in ozone depletion.
+Many of the SN X-ray emission profiles we analyzed have longer durations than 10$^8$ s, which would seem to indicate that more consideration is needed than simply finding their $E_{\rm X}$ value.
+However, for each SN analyzed, either all or the vast majority of their total energy output ($>$ 95$\%$) occurs well within this timeframe of 10$^8$ s, and therefore, effects such as rainout will not significantly alter our calculation of SN influence.
+In the future, an atmospheric model simulation that is specifically attuned to the associated energy inputs for SN X-ray light curves would be needed to refine speculation any further.
+For our threat assessment conducted here, this approximation suffices, and we adopt the critical flux in Equation~(\ref{eq:FlucritX}) as a rough indication of the effect of SN X-ray irradiation.